Whizzer (roller coaster): Queue and station

+Layout

+After loading, riders turn left out of the station and into an electric spiral lift hill, where an electric contact rail powers a motor which moves the train up the lift hill.
+At the top of the 70 ft spiral, the train slowly picks up speed as it travels down the first drop at a shallow angle.
+At the bottom of the first drop, the track banks sharply to the right and turns around approximately 200°.
+Next, the train ascends a hill and completes a large left turn where a brake run is located.
+Riders then drop into a 270° helix to the right which closely hugs the terrain and has strong banking.
+Afterwards, the train climbs another hill into the midcourse brake run.
+Riders then turn about 200° to the right, directly around (and within a few feet of) the spiral lift hill.
+Directly after this, the track banks left and dips down over a small pond, then rises once more, turning to the left to cross over the initial drop, then turning to the right to cross a pedestrian path below.
+The ride ends with a large 560° helix, then the final brake run into the station.

-Incidents and accidents
+Incidents

 From the start, both Whizzers suffered from problems with the braking system that would sometimes allow the trains to collide in the station.
-Unfortunately, no immediate solution was put forth to remedy this problem.
 In one four-year period, from 1976 to 1979, there were at least 11 recorded instances of station collisions on the version in Santa Clara, resulting in an unknown number of injuries.
-There were also two station collisions on the version in Gurnee - both of which occurred less than a month apart on July 24 and August 18, 1976.
+There were also two station collisions on the version in Gurnee, which occurred less than a month apart on July 24 and August 18, 1976.
 A total of 31 riders were injured in the Gurnee collisions.
-Then on March 29, 1980, a 14-year-old boy was killed and eight others injured after two trains collided at the station on the Santa Clara Whizzer.
+Then on March 29, 1980, a 13-year-old boy was killed and eight others injured after two trains collided at the station on the Santa Clara Whizzer.
 Following the accident, both rides underwent several changes.
 Seatbelts were added, the braking system was modified and the number of trains that could be run at once was reduced from five to three.
-Willard’s name was also dropped, leaving the ride’s name as simply "Whizzer."
+Willard’s name was also dropped, leaving the ride’s name as simply "Whizzer".
 Marriott never reported the potential safety hazard to the Consumer Product Safety Commission, which led to a 1981 civil penalty amounting to $70,000.